unickorn/discordtidal/README.md

 ### Update: Apparently this wasn't it and the ban was lifted, but still best to be careful!

+Check out the safer branch [here](https://github.com/Unickorn/discordtidal/tree/safer).
+It offers the following:
+- less risk of your account getting terminated
+- much simpler to use, just click on an exe and it works
+- looks way more boring

 ---

 Remember when Discord added a Spotify integration and all of your friends started having fun with it, but then being the